Make A Cake From Scratch-

 In a separate mixing bowl sift together flour, baking powder and salt.
 In a small bowl whisk together the milk and vanilla and add to the wet ingredients.
 Add to butter and oil mixture alternately with milk mixture, beginning and ending with dry ingredients.

 Using a large spoon or fork stir all ingredients until well combined.
 Remember to scrap down the sides of the bowl).
 Pour ingredients evenly into all three prepared pans.
 Place on center rack and bake for 25-30 (or until a toothpick inserted in the center comes out clean.
-Remove from oven and allow to cool in pans for 20 minutes, invert onto cooling rack or plate and let cool for another 20 minutes.
+Remove from oven and allow to cool in pans for 20 minutes turn onto cooling rack or plate and let cool for another 20 minutes.

 Frost or add fruit if desired.